-In the movie JAILHOUSE ROCK (1957), many RCA recording stars pop up on the posters on the wall to the right of the studio while Vince is going through Treat Me Nice and Don’t Leave Me Now.
+In JAILHOUSE ROCK (1957), many RCA recording stars pop up on the posters on the wall of the studio while Vince is going through Treat Me Nice and Don’t Leave Me Now.

 Next to Pery Como, Eddie Fisher, Lena Horne and Dinah Shore we (of course!) see Harry Belafonte’s face on one of the most prominent spots on the wall.

 During the close-up shots of Treat Me Nice (taken with a different set-up) a 2nd image of Belafonte (actually the cover of An Evening With Belafonte) can be seen on the wall behind Elvis.

 Here we have three RCA VICTOR CATALOGS that all carry an album by Elvis as well as Belafonte on the cover.

 The catalog below to the left is from January 1957.

 The one next to that is from August 1957.

 And the catalog to the right is from October 1959.

 Okay.
 So who was ‘King Of The Charts’?

 Was it Elvis, or Harry?